Training Dataset Dumper Tutorial#

 .
 The main usage of the dumped h5

-files (also called ntuples) is to provide input to the Umami framework for training and evaluation of flavour tagging algorithms.
+files (also called ntuples) is to provide input to the training pipeline for training and evaluation of flavour tagging algorithms.

 In this tutorial you will learn how to: